weitianxin/CLOVER/README.md

 Part of our code references the [MeLU_pytorch](https://github.com/waterhorse1/MELU_pytorch) code repo.
 Many thanks for their public code.

 ## Citation

-If you find this paper helpful, please kindly cite our paper.
+If you find this paper or code helpful, please consider cite our paper.
 Thanks very much.
+@inproceedings{wei2022comprehensive,
+  title={Comprehensive Fair Meta-learned Recommender System}, author={Wei, Tianxin and He, Jingrui}, booktitle={Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining}, pages={1989--1999}, year={2022}
+}